 An avid enthusiast of vintage British motorcycles, I completely restored a 1946 Velocette MAC 350 c.c. single-cylinder machine in late 2003 and early 2004.
 I also own a complete, original and unrestored 1939 Triumph Speed Twin.
 The Triumph belonged to Bernie Nicholson, and still wears the patina obtained in the years Bernie owned the machine.

-I’m a professional member of the Professional Writer’s Association of Canada, a professional member of the Automobile Journalist’s Association of Canada, and a member in good standing of the Canadian Vintage Motorcycle Group, The Antique Motorcycle Club of America and the Velocette Owner’s Club of North America.
+I’m a professional member of the Professional Writer’s Association of Canada, a professional member of the Automobile Journalist’s Association of Canada, and a member in good standing of the Canadian Vintage Motorcycle Group, and The Antique Motorcycle Club of America.

 Many years have been spent traversing both Canada and the U.S., collecting and documenting vintage motorcycle and automotive events and stories — some of which have appeared in The Classic Motor Cycle, Walneck’s Classic Cycle Trader, Motorcycle Cruiser, Canadian Biker, Motorsport Dealer and Trade, and many others.

 I also test drove and wrote features of new vehicles, with articles appearing in the Herald’s Driving.ca section.
 I contributed a luxury auto column, called On the Road, to Calgary Inc. Magazine.

 That changed in 2004, when I crashed my motorcycle, a 1978 Suzuki GT750.
 (See my post Inside Motorcycles, Western Perspectives for more on this.)
 The accident has left me a paraplegic, and reliant on the use of a high-end titanium wheelchair.